 mise install

-The before and after in the filename control execution order.
+The before and after in the filename control execution order, so mise gets installed first and mise install runs once the config is actually in place.

 My .zshrc.tmpl: